Enigma4you/KnightHunter/README.md

 KnightHunter
 ============

-Control a cute dragona s you fight off vicious knights.
+Control a cute dragona as you fight off vicious knights.